-April is Child Abuse Awareness month…
+April is Child Abuse Prevention month…

 Here are some practical ways you can STAND UP for the children in your life.

 The best outcome for any child growing up is to reach maturity without the burden of experiencing child abuse.
 CACKC offers a variety of educational programs that teach children and adults to understand the risks of abuse.

 Abuse can occur in the home, the community or the internet.

 Signs and Symptoms

 The signs and symptoms of child abuse are not always obvious especially in cases of child sexual abuse.
 Often children have been threatened or confused by their abuser not to disclose the abuse.
 The guidelines listed below are general signs and symptoms and if you notice these in your child you should ask them if anything has happened.

 An abused child or teenager may develop new fears of situations, places, or people.
 They may become excessively shy, anxious, scared or withdrawn.

 If a child or teen is not allowed or able to express anger towards the abuser, they may take their anger out on others or against themselves.

 Inappropriate Sexual Behaviors